paulcwarren/spring-content-docs/docs/spring-content-fs-docs.md

 Let's investigate this interface:-

 - `ContentStore` provides several methods for handling content; setContent, getContent and unsetContent

-- The dependency `com.emc.spring.content:spring-content-fs-boot-starter` provides a Filesystem-based implementation of this interface and Spring Content auto-configuration ensures that this implementation will be used wherever the `FileContentRepository` is `@Autowired`.
+- The dependency `com.github.paulcwarren:spring-content-fs-boot-starter`
+provides a Filesystem-based implementation of this interface and Spring Content auto-configuration ensures that this implementation will be used wherever the `FileContentRepository` is `@Autowired`.

-However, unlike our `FileRepository` we haven't annotated this as a `ContentRestRepository` and therefore we don't automatically get REST endpoints for handling content.
+However, unlike our `FileRepository` we haven't annotated this as a `StoreRestResource` and therefore we don't automatically get REST endpoints for handling content.
 This annotation does exist (and is the topic of our [next tutorial]((spring-content-rest-docs.md))) but, for now, we have to roll our own REST endpoints.

 ## Create a File Controller

 Let's create these endpoints with a simple Controller class.

-`src/main/java/gettingstarted/springcontentfs/FileContentController.java`
+`src/main/java/gettingstarted/FileContentController.java`

 ```
-package gettingstarted.springcontentfs;
+package gettingstarted;

 import java.io.IOException;